leonawicz/GrowingSeason/docs/md/gs_eda1.md

 ### Marginal distributions

 The tables below provide aggregate information by TDD threshold and ecoregion.
-Means and order statistics are computed using all grid cells and all years for each combination of threshold and ecoregion.
+Means, standard deviations, and order statistics are computed using all grid cells and all years for each combination of threshold and ecoregion.
 These are threshold- and ecoregion-specific spatial distributions of TDD integrated across time.